Board & Management

 Jacqui Shanahan is responsible for the implementation of the financial and organisational systems and processes.

-Pamela Lam is responsible for developing, analysing and managing marketing and communication strategies to support EarlyEd families and community.
+Liz Anderson is responsible for developing, managing and analysing marketing, communication and fundraising strategies to support EarlyEd families and community.

-Team Leaders at each site are responsible for assisting the CEO and Head of Services in the daily management of each site to provide responsive and quality early intervention services to children, their families and community.
+Team Leaders at each site are responsible for assisting the CEO and Head of Services in the daily management of each site to provide responsive and quality early intervention services to children, families & community.

 CEO and Board Member Profiles